GaiaNet-AI/docs/docs/user-guide/apps/zed.md

 ![](zed-01.png)

-Clear the existing content, and copy and paste the following JSON file.
-Please don't forget to save the file.
+Below is the `settings.json` we used.
+You can copy and paste sections `language_models` and `assistant` to your own.
+They configure Zed to use an OpenAI-compatible API provider and then specify the API endpoint URL and model name for that provider.

 ```
 {